Forcing axioms and coronas of $C^*$-algebras: Introduction

-Farah's theorem is just one of many results illustrating the effect of the \emph{Proper Forcing Axiom} (of which OCA is a consequence) on the rigidity of an uncountable structure; similarly, CH has often been found to have the opposite effect on the same structures (\cite{Just, Velickovic.OCAA, Farah.AQ}).
-In retrospect, the proofs of most of these rigidity results take the following common form: first, one uses PFA to show that every automorphism is, in a certain canonical way, determined by a Borel subset of $\RR$.
-These automorphisms are 'absolute', being present in every model of ZFC by Shoenfield's absoluteness Theorem (\cite[Theorem 13.15]{Kanamori}); we think of them as being the ``trivial'' automorphisms.
-Second, one shows, using only ZFC, that such trivial automorphisms must have a certain desired structure.
-On the other hand, CH can usually be used with back-and-forth arguments to show that there are too many automorphisms for all of them to be determined by a Borel subset of $\RR$.
+Farah's theorem is just one of many results illustrating the effect of the Proper Forcing Axiom $\PFA$ (of which $\OCA$ is a consequence) on the rigidity of certain uncountable quotient structures; similarly, $\CH$ has often been found to have the opposite effect on the same structure (\cite{Just, Velickovic.OCAA, Farah.AQ}).
+In retrospect, the proofs of most of these rigidity results take the following common form: \begin{itemize} \item first, one uses $\PFA$ to show that every automorphism of the structure of interest is, in a canonical way, determined by a Borel subset of $\RR$.
+These automorphisms are `absolute', being present in every model of $\ZFC$ (see the argument, using Shoenfield's absoluteness Theorem \cite[Theorem 13.15]{Kanamori}, present in the proof of \cite[Lemma 7.2]{Coskey-Farah}); we think of them as being trivial in a topological sense. \item Second, one shows, using only $\ZFC$, that such topologically trivial automorphisms must have a certain desired algebraic structure (depending on the nature of the quotients of interests, e.g., groups, algebras, etc..).
+This second part is tightly connected with Ulam stability, the study of whether approximate morphisms can be perturbed uniformly to on-the-nose morphisms; the connections between Ulam stability and quotient rigidity were first explored in \cite{Farah.Lifts} (see also \cite[\S1.4--1.8]{Farah.AQ}). \end{itemize} This subject started with the analysis of the Boolean algebra $\SP(\NN)/\Fin$.
+Here topologically trivial automorphisms and the ones admitting a lift preserving the algebraic structure coincide (\cite[Theorem 1.2]{Velickovic.OCAA}), and we refer at these automorphisms simply as trivial.
+An automorphism of $\SP(\NN)/\Fin$ is then trivial if it is induced by an almost permutation of $\NN$ (see \S\ref{subsec:ForcingAxiom}).
+Countable saturation implies that, under $\CH$, $\SP(\NN)/\Fin$ has $2^{\aleph_1}$ automorphisms and in particular nontrivial ones.
+On the other hand, Shelah, in the groundbreaking \cite{Shelah.PF}, showed the consistency of the statement `All automorphisms of $\SP(\NN)/\Fin$ are trivial'.
+Shelah's intricate forcing construction was replaced by the assumption of $\PFA$ in \cite{Shelah-Steprans.PFAA}; this argument was later simplified by \cite{Velickovic.OCAA} where it was shown that all automorphisms of $\SP(\NN)/\Fin$ are trivial under $\OCA+\MA_{\aleph_1}$. ($\MA_{\aleph_1}$ is Martin's Axiom at level $\aleph_1$, another consequence of $\PFA$, see \cite[\S3]{Kunen.2011}).
+Other relevant results along these lines were obtained for automorphisms of quotients of $\SP(\NN)$ by analytic ideals different than $\Fin$ (\cite{Just,Farah.AQ}), or considered question regarding the existence of embeddings between different quotients (\cite{DowHart.ContImg,DowHart.Measure,Farah.AQ}).

+On the opposite side of the spectrum, $\CH$ can usually be used with back-and-forth arguments to show that there are too many automorphisms for all of them to be determined by a Borel subset of $\RR$.
+It is often the case that $\CH$ is used together with certain degrees of countable saturation to show the existence of $2^{\aleph_1}$ automorphisms (e.g., \cite[Theorem 2.13]{Farah-Hart.CS}).
+That $\CH$ provides the optimal set-theoretic assumption to show that the existence of a large amount of automorphisms of a given quotient structure is a consequence of Woodin's $\Sigma_1^2$-absoluteness (\cite{Woodin.Abs}).